 From late April to early May, before you climb Mt.
 Iwaki, how about a slight detour to admire this 20 km long road full of cherry blossom trees (=゚ω゚)ノ?

-This 20 km road is located at an elevation of 200 – 450 meters.
-This means the timing of the blooming is a bit later than Hirosaki City.
-Although it is harder to say when exactly the blooming peak each year, the good thing is, because the altitude of the road affects the bloom, you will have more than 10 days to enjoy these blossoms!
+This 20 km road is located at elevations of 200 to 450 meters.
+This means the blooming timing is a bit later than in Hirosaki City.
+Although it is harder to say when exactly the blooming peak occurs each year, the good thing is that, because the altitude of the road affects the bloom, you will have more than 10 days to enjoy these blossoms!

 Tip: The best photo opportunity is in the morning.
 When the morning sun shines, the pink cherry blossoms and the green trees draw a beautiful contrast.
-Also, the green of the lawn looks darker before sunrise when the sky is bluish.
+Also, the lawn looks greener before sunrise, when the sky is bluish.
 It might be another great time for photos!

 Lastly, the next day of a rainy day is a great day for stunning photos because the puddle on the ground will reflect the beautiful flowers on the tree (^_-)-☆.

-The stunning road stretches from the Kareki and Hyakuzawa areas, with the Kareki area located at a higher altitude.
+The stunning road stretches from the Kareki and Hyakuzawa areas, with Kareki at a higher altitude.

-You can take the same bus that heads to the 8th Station to access both areas.
+You can take the same bus to the 8th station to reach both areas.

 - Hyakuzawa area (the starting point of the road): please get off at Komoriyama Iriguci (小森山入口)